 Don’t get me started on my love of good, sharp knives.
 If you haven’t treated yourself to a set of good knives, trust me, it’s worth it!
 Chopping is so much easier and more effective when you have good knives.
 I love our Shun knives, but I was also gifted a couple knives from Material that are high-quality, come in cute colors and are pretty affordable.

-I love prepping egg muffins, oat muffins, and protein muffins to have on hand for easy breakfasts and snacks throughout the week.
+I love prepping egg cups, oat cups, and protein muffins to have on hand for easy breakfasts and snacks throughout the week.
 Silicone muffin cups are insanely easy to clean . . . and if you know how annoying muffin tins can be to clean, you know these are definitely #worthit.

-Another necessary when it comes to meal prep!
+Two necessary items when it comes to meal prep!
 I love these high-quality cups and spoons, and they have magnetic handles so they stay together and are simple to wash (just throw them in the dishwasher).

 It’s great to have a liquid measuring cup on hand.
 I use it for . . . you guessed it, measuring any liquids!
 It’s more precise and it’s easier to pour the liquid using these measuring cups.